U.K. Professional Clients

-Private company registration procedure in Scotland: at Coddan Formations Agency, our advisors are experienced and highly knowledgeable in the process of registering private company in Alba.
+Private company registration procedure in Scotland: at Coddan, our advisers are experienced and highly knowledgeable in the process of registering private company in Alba.
 While the laws governing Scottish companies are the same as they are in England, Wales and limited companies in Northern Ireland, the Scottish legal system operates independently.
 In order to ascertain the best course of action for your new limited company, it is essential that the private limited company definition is fully understood, as there are alternatives available.

 What is a private limited company?
 A private limited company gives members - or shareholders - a degree of legal protection from personal liability.
 Instead of debts and liabilities being the responsibility of individuals, they are the responsibility of the limited company as a whole.
 In return for these protections, however, there are some restrictions placed on company ownership.
 Among those restrictions are a requirement that any shareholders wishing to sell their shares must first offer them to fellow shareholders.
 Shares cannot be sold on the stock market, and the number of company directors is usually limited to a maximum of 50.